 Social Grants for Women and the Most Vulnerable in Rural and Urban Areas

 Based upon community vulnerability mapping, lists of these chronically vulnerable households are drawn up by community institutions during the initial phases of the project (community mobilization and engagement processes) which helps to expedite rapid delivery of assistance.
-Through this activity, the project targets to assist 132,000 vulnerable households.

 Women’s Economic Activities

-Under this sub-component, focused training will be provided to the female heads of households in potential income-generating and/or production activities such as home gardening and food processing activities (e.g., jam/pickle making, other vegetable/fruit processing, beekeeping).
+Under this sub-component, focused training is provided to the female heads of households in potential income-generating and/or production activities such as home gardening and food processing activities (e.g., jam/pickle making, other vegetable/fruit processing, beekeeping).
 A market assessment will be completed to determine viable products, with consideration of low-carbon and climate resilience practices.
 Trainees that complete the training successfully will be provided with a start up package valued atUS$150/ household.
 This will include a seed package (approx. US$50) for use in existing kitchen gardens and productive assets (US$100) defined by the economic activities they were trained in.
 This multifaceted approach not only broadens women’s sustainable livelihood options, but also reinforces their ability to adapt to potential climate and disaster-related risks.